 Yes!
 You can beach it in the Blue Ridge Mountains of North Carolina... and no sharks or rip currents!
 Find sandy shores along beautiful, pristine lakes with sunny summer days and cool, refreshing water.
-Here are our six favorite:
+Here are our six favorites:

 Our top pick is the Beach at Lake James State Park (pic at top of page).
-Go to the Paddy’s Creek Area for a large beach area with a modern bath house and protected swim area.
+Go to the Paddy’s Creek Area for a large beach area with a modern bathhouse and protected swim area.
 It’s open May 1 through September 30, 10 AM-6 PM.
 A fee ($5/adults, $4/children 3-12) is charged when lifeguards on duty on Memorial Day Weekend through Labor Day Weekend.
-Find a concession stand, picnic sites, outdoor grills and kayak/canoe rentals.
+Find a concession stand, picnic sites, outdoor grills, and kayak/canoe rentals.
 No pets allowed.
 It's about 45 miles east of Asheville near Marion and Morganton (easy drive via I-40).
 For much more info, go to our Lake James Beach Guide.

-Lake Lure has the most popular beach in the mountains.
+Open: Lake Lure has the most popular beach in the mountains.
 It's open Memorial Day through Labor Day.
 Play on the beach while enjoying the rugged mountain peaks in the Hickory Nut Gorge.
 Find a water park with slides and water wars game (water balloons available for purchase).
 One admission ($8/adult, $6/children 4-12) covers beach and water park.
-Their beach house has changing rooms and sells towels, chairs, sunscreen and more.
+Their beach house has changing rooms and sells towels, chairs, sunscreen, and more.
 Lifeguards on duty at all times.
 Play volleyball and picnic.
 Pets are not allowed.
-Coolers are permitted, but glass, alcoholic beverages and grills are not permitted.
+Coolers are permitted, but glass, alcoholic beverages, and grills are not permitted.
 There’s plenty of free parking.
 It's 26 miles from Asheville via a scenic, curvy mountain drive through Chimney Rock.
 Read more about Lake Lure.

 Wildcat Lake in Banner Elk is an idyllic mountain swimming spot at 3,700 feet elevation.
 Sun on the beach of the small lake and jump into the chilly water from the dock.
 Find a bath house and picnic tables.
 It's open seven days a week with no admission fee.
 Lifeguards are on duty during the summer.
 Alcoholic beverages and pets are prohibited.
 It's about 75 miles north of Asheville, near Beech Mountain and many things to do.
 Read more about Wildcat Lake.

-The beach at Lake Glenville near Cashiers was nicely upgraded a few years ago.
+Open: The beach at Lake Glenville near Cashiers was nicely upgraded a few years ago.
 Amenities at the Pines Recreation Area include a protected swimming area, sandy beach, fishing pier, picnic tables, vault toilets and parking.
 And it's fully handicap accessible.
 There are no lifeguards or concessions.
 Pets, glass containers and alcoholic beverages not allowed.
 Free admission.
 From Highway 107 in Glenville, take Pine Creek Road two miles to "Pines Recreation Area" on the left.
 You can also rent a pontoon boat at Signal Ridge Marina to explore some more secluded beaches along one of the islands in the lake.
 It's about 75 miles southwest of Asheville.
 Read more about Lake Glenville.

-The Rumbling Bald Resort on Lake Lure has a private beach for their overnight guests in their rental homes and villas.
+Open for guests: The Rumbling Bald Resort on Lake Lure has a private beach for their overnight guests in their rental homes and villas.
 Find plenty of amenities and options for fun in the water.
 Beach chairs, umbrellas, paddleboards and kayaks available to rent.
 Nearby find a lazy river and two outdoor pools.
 Read more about them.